 Merriam Webster’s dictionary describes elocution as the study of how to speak clearly and in a way that is effective and socially acceptable.
-But before we focus on precise articulation and pronunciation, we must focus on a suitable warm up for our vocal cords.
-A professional athlete would not start a race without some dynamic stretches, so we too must put the muscles we use for speech and producing voice through their paces to make sure they work efficiently and effectively.
+But before we focus on precise articulation and pronunciation, we must first focus on a suitable warm up for our vocal cords.
+A professional athlete would not start a race without some dynamic stretches.
+And so we too must put the muscles we use for speech and producing voice through their paces.
+This makes sure they work efficiently and effectively.

-When speaking we rely on breath from our lungs to travel up into the voice box, for our vocal cords to vibrate to make an audible sound, and that sound to be shaped by articulators, such as the lips, the tongue and the teeth.
-It is at the articulation point where people can get into difficulties, a lazy tongue can for example lead to a mess of sounds, very far from the clarity we associate with a good communicator!
+When we speak, a series of events happen.
+Breath from our lungs travels up into the voice box, and our vocal cords vibrate to make an audible sound.
+That sound to be shaped by articulators, such as the lips, the tongue and the teeth.
+It is at the articulation point where people can get into difficulties, a lazy tongue can for example lead to a mess of sounds, very far from the clarity we associate with being a good communicator!

-So if you think you under articulate, or if you have a speech coming up and are concerned your audience won’t be able to tell you d’s from your t’s, then indulge in a bit of vocal warming up from some of our favourites below.
+So if you think you under articulate, or if you have a speech coming up and are concerned your audience won’t be able to tell you d’s from your t’s, then indulge in a bit of vocal warming up.

-Just ten minutes a day for ten days will give you noticeable results!
+Some of our favourite warm-ups are below.
+Just do these exercises for ten minutes a day for ten days and you will see noticeable results!

-- Chew on an imaginary piece of toffee and imagine the toffee getting bigger
+- Chew on an imaginary piece of toffee, making sure your mouth is closed and imagine the toffee gradually getting bigger

-- Make the face as small and then as big as you can.
+- Make your face as small and then as big as you can.
 Do this three times

-Your tongue is a large muscle that needs working out to keep it vigorous, much like any other muscle in the body.
+Your tongue is a large muscle that needs working out to keep it strong, much like any other muscle in the body.

-Try the following warm-up exercises to focus on the rate and range of movement of the tongue for extra precision in your speech:
+Try the following warm-up exercises to focus on the rate and range of movement your tongue has and for extra precision in your speech:

 - Clean the front and back of every tooth using the tongue three times